• Skip to primary navigation

 • if you can't get hulled grains, pearl barley works fine too

-• if you can find empty disposable tea bags, packing your home browned kernels in bags make a great gift for friends!
+• if you can find empty disposable tea bags, packing your home roasted kernels in bags make a great gift for friends!

 Japanese cold mugicha with barley grains around it